nishijima-suguru/nishijima-suguru.github.io/_news/en-us/announcement_1.md

 related_posts: false
 ---

-I started a new position as a Project Associate Professor at the Life Science Data Research Center, UTokyo.
+I started a new position as a Project Associate Professor at the Life Science Data Research Center @UTokyo.